cue-lang/cuelang.org/hugo/content/en/docs/reference/cli/cue-mod-publish/index.md

 $ cue help mod publish
 WARNING: THIS COMMAND IS EXPERIMENTAL.

 Publish the current module to an OCI registry.
+It consults
+$CUE_REGISTRY to determine where the module should be published (see "cue help environment" for details).
 Also note that this command does no dependency or other checks at the moment.

+Note: you must enable the modules experiment with:
+	export CUE_EXPERIMENT=modules
+for this command to work.

 Usage:
   cue mod publish <version> [flags]